micro-ROS/micro_ros_platformio/README.md

 This should be used for example when adding custom messages types or custom micro-ROS packages.

 ## Custom targets
-This library can be easily adapted to different boards, transports or RTOS, to archieve this:
+This library can be easily adapted to different boards, transports or RTOS, to achieve this:

 - Transport: Users can include their custom transport following the signatures shown on [./platform_code/arduino/micro_ros_platformio.h](./platform_code/arduino/micro_ros_platformio.h) and the provided sources on [./platform_code/arduino/<transport>](./platform_code/arduino) as a reference.
 More info can be found [here](https://micro-xrce-dds.docs.eprosima.com/en/latest/transport.html#custom-transport).
-- Time: micro-ROS needs a `clock_gettime` implementation, following POSIX implementation with an accuracy of atleast 1 millisecond.
+- Time: micro-ROS needs a `clock_gettime` implementation, following POSIX implementation with an accuracy of at least 1 millisecond.
   This method is used to retrieve the elapsed time on executor spins and reliable communication, an example implementation can be found on [clock_gettime.cpp](./platform_code/arduino/clock_gettime.cpp)

 ## Examples